YesWelder’s Firstess MP200 is the first multi-process welder to integrate the most common welding processes with a plasma cutter.

 To claim this offer, go to the MP200 machine here, then enter the promo code: WELDGURU10 at the checkout.

-The FirstessMP200 is aimed at beginners and hobbyists.
+The FirstessMP200 is a multi-process welder aimed at beginners/hobbyists and is one of the best options under $1000.
 It’s an innovative machine bringing a first-ever 5 in1 experience.
 You just about everything a regular home garage would need for cutting and welding.

 However, if you need a more heavy-duty machine, the Eastwood MP200i is a better choice.
 But, you’ll have to get a separate plasma cutter once you get tired of cutting with Oxy.